tnichols217/notes/BritLit/Screwtape Letters.md

 > This quote stuck out to me because I normally find this kind of behavior very stuck up and Karen-like, but this time I found it oddly relatable.
 It was probably the simplicity of the items she was requesting but failed to obtain that made me sympathize with her on some level.
 Although I still despise the behavior the expects other people do act and work for you, I still feel like there is something I can learn from this incidence.

 > [!important] Application
-> This makes me look out more for occasionis where /```
+> This makes me look out more for occasionis where I may be expecting something when I don't really have the right to expect such things from other people.
+I think you can never have enough reminders to be hu
+/```

 # pg 142